- Search The Registry

 - My Account

 *Naomi Osaka was born on this date in 1997.
 She is a Black Japanese professional tennis player.
 She was born in Chūō-Ku, Osaka, in Japan, to Tamaki Osaka and Leonard François.
 Her mother is from Hokkaido, Japan, and her father is from Jacmel, Haiti.
 She has an older sister named Mari, a professional tennis player.
 The two girls were given their mother's maiden name due to the Japanese Family Registration Law.

 Osaka's parents met when her father was visiting Hokkaido while he was a college student in New York.
 When Osaka was three years old, her family moved from Japan to Valley Stream, New York, on Long Island, to live with her father's parents.
 Osaka's father was inspired to teach his daughters how to play tennis by watching Serena and Venus Williams compete at the 1999 French Open.
 "The blueprint was already there.
 I just had to follow it," about the detailed plan Richard Williams had developed for his daughters.
 He began coaching Naomi and Mari once they settled in the United States.

-In 2006, Osaka's family moved to Florida when Naomi was eight or nine years old so that they would have better opportunities to train.
+In 2006, Osaka's family moved to Florida when Naomi was eight or nine years old to have better training opportunities.
 Naomi practiced on the Pembroke Pines public courts.
 When she was 15, she began working with Patrick Tauma at the ISP Academy.
 In 2014, she moved to the Harold Solomon Tennis Academy.
 She later trained at the ProWorld Tennis Academy.
-Although Osaka was raised in the United States, her parents decided that their daughters would represent Japan.
+Although Osaka was raised in the United States, her parents decided their daughters would represent Japan.
 They said, "We made the decision that Naomi would represent Japan at an early age.
 She was born in Osaka and was brought up in a household of Japanese and Haitian culture.
-Quite simply, Naomi and her sister Mari have always felt Japanese, so that was our only rationale.
+Naomi and her sister Mari have always felt Japanese, so that was our only rationale.
 It was never a financially motivated decision, nor were we ever swayed either way by any national federation."